The World’s 50 Most Beautiful Cities, Ranked by Travel Experts

 Let’s talk deep-dish pizza, Italian beef, and hot dogs with all the fixings.
 Where else could you get these delicious dishes except Chi-Town?
 Anyone with taste buds and an appreciation for Midwest manners will understand why Chicago has been named the best city in America.
 In the summer, the city really comes alive with boat tours focused on architecture, rides on the Navy Pier Centennial Wheel overlooking Chicago and Lake Michigan, a visit to the top of Willis Tower (the tallest building in the Western hemisphere), and a walk on its Skydeck if you’re brave enough to get into a glass box that extends 4.3 feet out on the 103rd floor.
 There’s also the Instagram-worthy Cloud Gate sculpture, otherwise known as “The Bean,” at Millennium Park, and a Cubs game at Wrigley Field.
 (Make sure you sit in the bleachers for a truly authentic experience.)

 There are few cities that feel like a fairy tale come to life, and Bruges may well top that shortlist.
-(It’s also one of the 13 most underrated European cities you should visit in your lifetime.)
 Known as the “Venice of the North,” due to its extensive canal system, Bruges’ entire city center is a UNESCO World Heritage Site.
 Take a walk along the canals, or hop on a tour boat for a ride through the waterways, where you can peer at the Baroque-style and Gothic architecture while gliding under bridges.
 Climb 366 steps to the top of the Belfry of Bruges, a medieval bell tower in the city center, for spectacular views, and then reward your efforts with Belgian chocolate and waffles at one of the many shops.
 “Come early before the crowds, when swans in the canals are bathed in pink light, or late afternoon when the setting sun turns the Gothic town hall’s windows into diamonds,” suggests Lea Lane of Forbes.

 As the capital and the most populated city in Spain, Madrid may at first seem overwhelming, but it’s actually quite walkable and friendly.
 Stop by Plaza Mayor in the heart of the city and feast your eyes on the Statue of Philip III in the middle and Casa de la Panadería on the north side.
 For an unexpected sight in Spain, visit the Temple of Debod, an ancient Egyptian temple that dates back to the 2nd century BC; it was dismantled in Egypt and rebuilt in Madrid in the early 1970s as a sign of gratitude for the help Spain provided Egypt.
 Of course, there’s also the quintessential Spanish experience no tourist should miss: seeing a flamenco show.
 Beauty lies not only in the way these dancers move, but also in the stamping, clapping, and singing that accompanies it.